Lighthouses of Sudan

 18 s.
 30 m (98 ft) square pyramidal iron skeletal tower with gallery, mounted on a square concrete pier.
-Mariacristina Pulliero has a blog with several photos (one of which is at right), Keresztes Áron has a photo, a distant view (about 1/3 the way down the page) are available, and Google has a fuzzy satellite view.
+Mariacristina Pulliero has a blog with several photos (one of which is at right), Keresztes Áron has a photo, a distant view (about 1/3 the way down the page) is available, and Google has a fuzzy satellite view.

 Located on a reef about 30 km (19 mi) due east of the fishing port of Muhammad